mk868/lib-jgpio/README.md

 [More info](https://www.raspberrypi.com/documentation/computers/raspberry-pi.html#permissions)

-After logging in again, try to use `gpioinfo` command to verify access.
+After logging in again, try to call the `gpioinfo` command to verify access.

 #### Other boards

-You will need to create a new `gpio` group and add your user to this group:
+You will need to create a new `gpio` group and add your user to this group.

 On Debian: